ChiSym/pygen/README.md

 The implementation strategy closely mirrors that of the Gen.jl DML.

 It is straightforward to invoke existing PyTorch modules (instances of `torch.nn.Module`) from a generative function, and to train the parameters of these modules using PyTorch's built-in optimizers (in concert with custom gradient accumulation schemes).
-A DML generative function automatically constructs its own `torch.nn.Module` that has as children all PyTorch modules ever invoked during a traced execution of the generative function.
+A DML generative function automatically constructs its own `torch.nn.Module` that has as children all PyTorch modules ever invoked during a traced execution of the generative function, that is accessible via the `get_torch_nn_module()` method.

 ## Limitations

-This implementation is designed primarily as a concretre reference point to aid in the design of a future version of Gen on top of PyTorch.
+This implementation is designed primarily as a concrete reference point to aid in the design of a future version of Gen on top of PyTorch.

 Some core features of Gen have not yet been added to this implementation: